 When compared to the competition, especially those garbage disposals from Waste King, InSinkErator disposals are far behind in terms of the warranty.
-But on the bright side their warranties are “We Come To You In Home” ie, the company sends people to your home to repair or replace the units free of cost.
+But on the bright side their warranties are “We Come To You In-Home” ie, the company sends people to your home to repair or replace the units free of cost.

-Badger 5 garbage disposal is covered under a 3-year “We Come To You In Home” warranty.
-It was just 2-years for the old model but they recently facelifted the Badger series and added an extra year of warranty to the Badger 5 series.
+Badger 5 garbage disposal is covered under a 3-year “We Come To You In-Home” warranty.
+It was just 2 years for the old model but they recently facelifted the Badger series and added an extra year of warranty to the Badger 5 series.

 How to install a Badger 5 garbage disposal?

 Here is a detailed video showing the installation of a Badger 500.
-Badger 500 and Badger 5 are the same models but with a different name.
+Badger 500 and Badger 5 are the same models but with different names.
 The dude is replacing a Badger 5 with the Badger 500.
 The reason I share this video is that he is showing everything in detail; including doing the electrical connections.

 As you can see from the video Badger 5 uses a 3-bolt mount.
-It is a bit difficult to install than an EZ mount (refer this article for more.) but it is tighter and has fewer vibrations.
+It is a bit more difficult to install than an EZ mount (refer this article for more.) but it is tighter and has fewer vibrations.
 InSinkErator features a ‘QuickLock’ technology with which you can tighten the disposer to the 3-bolt assembly with just a press & twist.